hosh0425/academic-kickstart/content/home/publications.md

 #   `title`, `organization` and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[item]]
   organization = " IEEE Conference on Robotics and Mechatronics (ICROM)" organization_url = ""
-  title = "Simulation and Real implementation of path planning by considering motion uncertainty for a UAV, _Hossein Sheikhi Darani, Ali Noormohammadi , Hamid D. Taghirad_" url = "" certificate_url = "" date_start = "2019-11-01"
+  title = "{{% staticref "files/cv.pdf" "newtab" %}}Simulation and Real implementation of path planning by considering motion uncertainty for a UAV {{% /staticref %}}, _Hossein Sheikhi Darani, Ali Noormohammadi , Hamid D. Taghirad_" url = "" certificate_url = ""
+  date_start = "2019-11-01"